wlingca/rdssms/workshop/content/Lab0/1_signin/_index.md

 +++
-title = "Signing into the AWS Management console" date = 2020-04-20T22:43:00-05:00 weight = 10
+title = "Sign in: using regular AWS account" date = 2020-04-20T22:43:00-05:00 weight = 15
 +++

-If you are running these labs in a formal, instructional setting, please use the Console URL, and credentials provided to you to access and log into the AWS Management Console.
-Otherwise, please use your own credentials.
-You can access the console at: https://console.aws.amazon.com/ or through the Single Sign-On (SSO) mechanism provided by your organization.
+<div align="left">If you are running this workshop in an AWS-sponsored or AWS-staffed event, please go to <a href="1_signin_ee.html">Sign in: from an AWS event</a>.

+* Using your own credentials.
+You can access the <a href="https://console.aws.amazon.com/">AWS Management Console</a>.</div>
 {{% img "console.png" "Console" %}}

-If you are running these labs in a formal, instructional setting, **please use the AWS region provided.** Ensure the correct AWS region is selected in the top right corner, if not use that dropdown to choose the correct region.
-The labs are designed to work in any of the regions where Amazon RDS SQL Server compatible is available.
+* The labs are designed to work for the following AWS regions: Ohio, N. Virginia, N. California, Oregon, Montreal, Franfurt, Ireland, London, Paris, Singapore, Sydney, Mumbai,Tokyo, Seoul.
+The lab examples use **US-EAST-1 (Northern Virginia)** region.

+* After loggin onto [AWS Management Console](https://console.aws.amazon.com/), ensure the correct AWS region is selected in the top right corner.
 {{% img "region.png" "Region" %}}